plusserver/docs/content/en/cloudhub/help/Support/ticket-overview.md

 ## Ticket overview

-On the **"Ticket overview"** page, you can view and manage all support tickets you have created.
+On the ["Ticket overview"](https://cloudhub.plusserver.com/support/tickets) page, you can view and manage all support tickets you have created.
-The page is divided into two tabs and also offers the option to create a new ticket directly.
+The page is divided into two tabs and also offers the option to [create a new ticket](create-ticket) directly.
 ![Ticket overview](../img/ticket-overview/ticket-overview.png)

 ### Create ticket

-At the top right of the page, there is a ‘Create ticket’ tile.
+At the top right of the page, there is a "Create ticket" tile.
 The button there takes you directly to the **"Create ticket"** page, where you can create a new support ticket.

 ### Open tickets